vatpac-technology/sops/docs/terminal/cairns.md

 † *Non-standard positions* may only be used in accordance with [VATPAC Ratings and Controller Positions Policy](https://vatpac.org/publications/policies)

 ## Airspace

-Cairns TCU airspace is divided between Approach and Departure, and is dependent on the Cairns Duty Runway.
-Approach is responsible for Class C airspace east of the boundary.
+The Vertical limits of the CS TCU are `SFC` to `F180`.
-Departures is responsible for Class C airspace west of the boundary and Class G airspace within the Cairns TMA.
+CS2 is responsible for Class G airspace within the Cairns TMA.

 ### Airspace Division
 The divisions of the airspace between **CS1** and **CS2** change based on the Runway Mode.

 #### Runway 15